 Case Study Testimonials

-Case studies are typically shared from your point of view, not your clients.
-It allows you to explain your coaching process and why it’s effective.
+Case studies are typically shared from your point of view, not your client’s.
+They let you explain your coaching process and why it’s effective.

 Here’s a simple case study testimonial template to describe your work with a specific client.
-Remember to get permission first to disclose their name or share the case study anonymously.
+Remember to get permission first, or share the case study anonymously.

 “[Client Name] came to me with [problem].
 Over [timeframe], we worked together on [specific solutions].
 As a result, they [specific results], which led to [emotional impact or further success].”